soapy-zoo/ReaScripts/README.md

 # Snail 🐌 Tools for REAPER
 Lock items in Fixed Item Lanes when ripple editing.
 Useful complementary scripts to the source-destination workflow presented above.

+## ❗ Important
+Head to _REAPER Preferences -> Editing Behavior_ and set  _Locked item ripple editing behavior: **Locked items are unaffected by ripple**_.
+Otherwise, the scripts will not work.

 # Bat 🦇 Tools for REAPER
 Quickly move items around using sync points.